 PPG sensor developments in the last 5-10 years have focused on consumer and medical wearable devices and services.
 This required a radical development known as motion-tolerant PPG because using PPG sensors during motion and activity massively increases the amount of motion noise that must be removed to find the blood flow signal.

 Here’s a brief visual history of PPG sensors:

 PPG sounds relatively simple, but it’s actually very difficult to implement accurately for wearables.
 Measuring PPG during a resting state (sleeping, sitting, and standing still) is relatively straightforward, but measuring PPG during physical activity is incredibly complex.
 In fact, there are five fundamental challenges you will face in building wearable devices with OHRM:

 2. Skin tone – Humans have a diverse range of skin tones and different skin tones absorb light differently.
-For example, darker skin absorbs more green light, which presents a problem because most OHRM’s use green LED’s as light emitters, limiting their ability to accurately measure heart rate through dark skin.
+For example, darker skin absorbs more light, which presents a problem because many OHRM’s don’t use the right mitigations to accurately measure heart rate through dark skin.
+Check out this post for more detail: Are PPG sensors less accurate for people with darker skin?
 This also presents a problem for measuring heart rate through tattooed skin, which Apple found out the hard way in what became known as “tattoogate” when people with wrist tattoos found that the heart rate monitor on the Apple Watch performed poorly – or not at all – for them.